-The Sheltie Dog information including their appearance, temperament, food, lifespan and longevity, health issues, history.
+The Sheltie Dog information including their appearance, temperament, food, lifespan, health issues and history of Shetland Sheepdog.

 THE SHELTIE DOG: